slash2009/XWMM/README.md

 - - -

 ### DEVELOPERS NEEDED - We don't pay either hehe ;)
-Please join XWMM, help this XBMC web-interface be nr#1, we need skilled developers which can help improve and add exciting new features to XWMM.
+Please join XWMM, help this Kodi web-interface be nr#1, we need skilled developers which can help improve and add exciting new features to XWMM.

 - - -